Travel to England from another country during coronavirus (COVID-19)

 It includes people who are transiting through England.

-From 5 January 2023, different rules apply to people travelling from mainland China.
+Different rules apply to people travelling from mainland China.
 See the section of this guidance about travel from mainland China.

 Other countries may have rules about what you need to do to leave the country to travel to England.
 You should check travel advice for the country you are travelling from.